 Brute Force

-Brute Force attack consists of an attacker submitting many passwords or pass phrases with the hope of eventually guessing correctly.
+Brute Force attack consists of an attacker submitting many passwords or passphrases with the hope of eventually guessing correctly.

 C2/C2C